peterhinch/micropython-async/v3/docs/SCHEDULE.md

 ```

 In my opinion the asynchronous version is cleaner and easier to understand.
 It
-is also more versatile because the advanced features of `uasyncio` are
+is also more versatile because the advanced features of `asyncio` are
 available to the application including cancellation of scheduled tasks.
 The
-above code is incompatible with `uasyncio` because of the blocking calls to
+above code is incompatible with `asyncio` because of the blocking calls to
 `time.sleep()`.

 ## 7.1 Initialisation